tabular-io/iceberg-kafka-connect/kafka-connect-transforms/README.md

 The `JsonToMapTransform` SMT parses Json object payloads.
-It is intended for use when the incoming data is too inconsistent for the `iceberg-connector` to infer `Struct` schemas from (e.g. the object keys are too variable and this leads to an explosion of schema evoltions and columns).
+It is intended for use when the incoming data is too inconsistent for the `iceberg-connector` to infer `Struct` schemas from (e.g. the object keys are too variable and this leads to an explosion of schema evolutions and columns).
 This will get the data into Iceberg where it can be further processed by query engines into a more manageable form.

 It will parse string values into `SinkRecords` with a Schema and a Struct.
 It assumes the messages are json objects